piratesephiroth/LaMulanaScript/README.md

 The characters in the file are just used as reference for the conversion.
 Take the special word "Undefined" as an example, which is made of 3 tiles.
 You can use any 3 unicode characters for the text equivalent (regular characters, not emojis).
+(an example, for the en/jp languages, is included in the project).

 ## Usage:
 `LaMulanaScript.exe inputfile`